beepye/WorkSampler/_posts/2019-05-01-user-testing.md

 ![flow image]({{ site.url }}/WorkSampler/assets/images/pass-lookup-flow.png)

 When the company decided to upgrade it's mobile app to version 2 I was a key player in creating and testing the user flows and UI layout assumptions.
 I used Sketch to layout the initial ideas around user flows and used it for the mock-ups that were coupled with Invision for testing.
-I also testing around button/cta placement.
+I also tested around button/cta placement.
 This was a first for me with mobile UI design.

 __Tools:__
 - [usertesting.com](https://www.usertesting.com/)